Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 - <b class="paintable maps">Slide Constraints</b>: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
 In the example of a biped or quadruped, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.

-    - *Tip*: Smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that’s something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd looking wrinkles (unless that’s something you are looking for!).

 - <b class="paintable maps">Compression Resistance</b>: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
-At value 1 the points in the geometry will try to keep as close as possible to their original position.
+At value 1 the points in the geometry will try to stay as close as possible to their original position.

     - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.